 With its tropical flowers and palm trees, the stretch of coast between Seal Beach and San Clemente is often called the California Riviera.
 Exclusive Newport Beach, artsy Laguna, and the surf town of Huntington Beach are the stars, but lesser-known gems on the glistening coast—such as Corona del Mar—are also worth visiting.
 Offshore, meanwhile, lies gorgeous Catalina Island, a terrific spot for diving, snorkeling, and hiking.

 Few of the citrus groves that gave Orange County its name remain.
-This region south and east of Los Angeles is now ruled by tourism and high-tech business instead of farmers.
+This region south and east of Los Angeles is now ruled by tourism and high-tech business rather than agriculture.
 Despite a building boom that began in the 1990s, the area is still a place to find wilderness trails, canyons, greenbelts, and natural environs.
-And just offshore, is a deep-water wilderness that’s possible to explore via daily whale-watching excursions.
+Just offshore is a deep-water wilderness that’s possible to explore via daily whale-watching excursions.